kerspoon/kerspoon.com/_posts/2013-02-05-now-using-jekyll.md

 ---
 layout: post
 categories: [blog]
+description: Basic details about the site and it's migration to Jekyll.
 ---

 I'm have now migrated my entire site to [Jekyll](http://jekyllrb.com/) and [disqus](http://disqus.com/).
 It took less than half a day.
 So far I'm impressed.